coinbase/salus/README.md

 Sometimes it's necessary to whitelist certain CVEs that Salus detects.
 The [docs/scanners directory](docs/scanners) explains how to do so for each scanner that Salus supports.

-If you would like to build customer scanners or support more languages that are not currenclty supported, you can use [this method of building custom Salus images](docs/custom_salus.md).
+If you would like to build custom scanners or support more languages that are not currently supported, you can use [this method of building custom Salus images](docs/custom_salus.md).

 ## CircleCI Integration